 He talked about a lot of things, showed video clips of the vocal folds in action, imitated the sound of the vocal folds without the vocal tract, told funny stories, talked about the voice center, referenced his research, and MADE A MECHANICAL VOICE OUT OF A BELLOWS, A DUCK CALL, AND A PIECE OF TUBING.

 Wait.
 What??
 Stop, please.
 Dr. Cleveland!
 Did you just create a voice out of supplies from your shed??
 Did that thing just sing vowels to us??
-What is happening, and how do I make my whole life about this duck call/bellows/vowel-tube trick?

 In that moment everything changed.
 Ba-bam.

 Do you remember back in the day when the internet wasn’t fast OR filled with information?
 Well, this happened during those days.
 Finding out more required asking a lot of questions of a lot of people, and trying to find someone to teach me about voice science that could also handle the fact that I sing jazz.
 Back in those days, it felt like the classical singing camp had some kind of lock-down on information regarding the voice, which was a strange realization.
 Fortunately, there was a woman at Western Michigan University named Diana Spradling who was a huge (huge) voice nerd and jazz voice teacher.
 She graciously gave me lessons and showed me a spectrogram.
 (Clouds parted, sun rays from heaven entered.)
 It was like finding the holy grail.
 A jazz teacher who loved voice science!

 But – I digress.
 Back to the mechanical voice situation.